What Is Cholesterol?

 - Harden your arteries

-- Form plaque inside the walls of your arteries
+- Contribute to the buildup of plaque inside the walls of your arteries

 How do I know if I have high cholesterol?